 Some of the findings here did not corroborate previous research.
 This paper found a nonsignificant advantage in verbal ability within men, contrary to the results of a previous one which found a small advantage in favour of women (Hyde & Linn, 1988).
-It is possible that this is because 'verbal ability' is a generic label that applies to tests of vocabulary, reading comprehension, spelling, tests of analogies, and sentence completion; heterogeneity in results is not unexpected as there is no reason to think that the sex difference within these subtypes of verbal ability tests are the same.
-Said meta-analysis found that men score higher in tests of mathematical ability by about 0.3 SD, which does not corroborate results from a previous meta-analysis (Hyde et al., 1990).
+This is to be expected, as the label 'verbal ability' is a generic label that applies to tests of vocabulary, reading comprehension, spelling, tests of analogies, and sentence completion; heterogeneity in results is not unexpected as there is no reason to think that the sex difference within these subtypes of verbal ability tests should be the same.
+This meta-analysis found that men score higher in tests of mathematical ability by about .3 SD, which does not corroborate results from a previous meta-analysis (Hyde et al., 1990).
 This meta-analysis argued that the gender difference in mathematical abilities were a result of selective samples having differences that favoured males, and that they did not exist in samples of the general population.
-This is not supported by the statistical analyses in their own paper; when they assessed the independent effect of sample selectivity and age on the sex difference in mathematical ability, independent of selectivity, age still had an association with the sex difference in mathematical ability.
+This is not supported by the statistical analyses in their own paper; when they assessed the independent effect of sample selectivity and age on the sex difference in mental ability, independent of selectivity, age still had an association with the sex difference in mathematical ability.

 Most of the analyses that were conducted supported the developmental theory of sex differences, which is that intelligence tests increasingly favour boys as they mature into their adult years.
-The only exception was that explicit tests of the developmental hypothesis found a positive association that did not reach statistical significance; it is not clear why this discrepancy exists, though it could easily be due to chance.
 Figure A2 in the appendix shows that tests with a high baseline male advantage are also the ones that come to favour them more as they mature.
 In a similar vein, subtests where men score higher also tend to have greater male variance in performance (Giofrè et al., 2024; Bird, 2022).

-The results were supportive of the existence of a male advantage in full scale ability within adults.
+The results were supportive of the existence of a mCarliale advantage in full scale ability within adults.
 Male brains are about 10-12% (d = 1.1 to 1.6) larger than female ones (Jensen, 1998; DeCarli et al., 2023; Eliot et al., 2021; Ritchie et al., 2018), a difference which exists after controlling for height and weight (Williams et al., 2021).
 Brain size and intelligence correlate at about 0.28 (Cox et al., 2019), so men and women would be expected to differ in intelligence by 4.6 to 6.7 points.
 Intracranial brain volume correlates with performance IQ and verbal IQ by about the same magnitude (Pietschnig et al., 2022), so the relationship between brain size and intelligence is almost certainly a generalized one.
 If men and women differ in brain size, then they will differ in a factor that is causal for g (Lee et al., 2019), and if they differ in overall intelligence, then it is likely that this difference is on g as well.
 It is not necessarily the case that an advantage in brain volume must result in an advantage in general intelligence, though it does adjust priors towards the existence of one.